 d) the costs associated with holding the 3rd round in Prague and with the South Bohemian festival;

-e) the membership fee to EMCY in association with the membership in this organisation, the amount of which is designated by the EMCY annual general meeting;
+e) the membership fee to EMCY in association with the membership in this organization, the amount of which is designated by the EMCY annual general meeting;

 f) the costs associated with the acquisition of the audio recordings of the 3rd and final round and the concerts at the South Bohemian festival.

-2. By submitting an application for the competition, the competitors or their applying organisation confirm that:
+3. By submitting an application for the competition, the competitors or their applying organization confirm that:

 a) they have settled all copyright and associated rights associated with the creation, recording and subsequent use of the recorded artistic performances of the musical works by the competitors and their co-performers for the purpose of producing the recordings and entering the competition and that they have done so at their own expense.
 The rights of the performing artist will furthermore be unlimited in their territorial and temporal scope and quantity so that the competition promoter can apply them in the form set out in the Competition Conditions, especially in the form of terrestrial and digital broadcasting;